‘Women belong in all places where decisions are being made. It shouldn’t be that women are the exception’

 Former Associate Justice of the Supreme Court of the United States

 Women Directors in Malta (WDM) was established in 2015 and is an active non-profit making voluntary organisation, independent of all governmental, commercial, or political groups.

-Whilst WDM supports gender diversity, women are clearly underrepresented at board level in Malta.
+Whilst WDM supports gender diversity, women are clearly under-represented at board level in Europe and in Malta.
 The key is equal access and equal opportunity for women and in recognising and promoting the proven performance from employing women at board level.